notnotnotswipez/Marrow-ExtendedSDK-MAINTAINED/README.md

 Install [Git](https://git-scm.com/) and Restart Unity / Unity Hub if they are open.

-Begin installing the MarrowSDK by following the original instructions at https://github.com/StressLevelZero/MarrowSDK/wiki/ProjectSetup.
+Begin installing the MarrowSDK by following the original [instructions](https://github.com/StressLevelZero/MarrowSDK/wiki/ProjectSetup), stop after you have added the scoped registry.
+Further instructions below.

 > [!IMPORTANT]
 > DO NOT INSTALL THE SLZ MARROWSDK PACKAGE OR THE BACKLOT PACKAGE AFTER ADDING THE SCOPED REGISTRY